-This management proxy circular (the "Circular") is furnished in connection with the solicitation of proxies by or on behalf of the management of Orca Energy Group Inc. ("Orca" or the "Company") to be used at the annual general meeting of holders ("Shareholders") of Class A Common Voting Shares (the "Class A Shares") and Class B Subordinate Voting Shares (the "Class B Shares", and together with the Class A Shares, the "Shares") in the capital of the Company (the "Meeting") to be held on the 5th day of June, 2024 at 10.00 a.m (London time) at the Edward VIII room in St James Court London, A Taj Hotel, 54 Buckingham Gate, London, England SW1E 6AF and at any adjournment(s) thereof for the purposes set forth in the accompanying Notice of Annual General Meeting.
+This management proxy circular (the "Circular") is furnished in connection with the solicitation of proxies by or on behalf of the management of Orca Energy Group Inc. ("Orca" or the "Company") to be used at the annual general meeting of holders ("Shareholders") of Class A Common Voting Shares (the "Class A Shares") and Class B Subordinate Voting Shares (the "Class B Shares", and together with the Class A Shares, the "Shares") in the capital of the Company (the "Meeting") to be held on the 17th day of June, 2025 at 10.00 a.m (London time) at The Rubens at the Palace, 39 Buckingham Palace Road, London, England SW1W 0PS and at any adjournment(s) thereof for the purposes set forth in the accompanying Notice of Annual General Meeting.
 The cost of this solicitation will be borne by the Company.

-The board of directors of the Company (the "Board") has fixed the record date for the Meeting at the close of business on April 26, 2024 (the "Record Date").
+The board of directors of the Company (the "Board") has fixed the record date for the Meeting at the close of business on May 1, 2025 (the "Record Date").
 Each Shareholder is entitled to one vote for each Class B Share and 20 votes for each Class A Share shown as registered in the Shareholder's name on the list of Shareholders prepared as of the Record Date.
 However, in the event of any transfer of Shares by any such Shareholder after such date, the transferee is entitled to vote those Shares if the transferee produces properly endorsed share certificates or otherwise establishes that the transferee owns the Shares, and requests TSX Trust Company, as transfer agent, at Telus Sky Building, 2110, 685 Centre Street SW, Calgary, AB T2G 1S5 or 301, 100 Adelaide Street West, Toronto, ON M5H 4H1 include the transferee's name in the Shareholders' list not later than ten days before the Meeting.

-Unless otherwise stated, all information in this Circular is as at April 26, 2024.
+Unless otherwise stated, all information in this Circular is as at May 1, 2025.